-Dimensional Fund Advisors LP serves as the investment advisor for the Targeted Credit Portfolio.
+Dimensional Fund Advisors LP serves as the investment advisor for the Portfolio.
 Dimensional Fund Advisors Ltd. and DFA Australia Limited serve as the sub-advisors for the Portfolio.
 The following individuals are responsible for leading the day-to-day management of the Portfolio:

-- Joseph F. Kolerich, Head of Fixed Income, Americas, member of the Investment Committee, Vice President, and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since inception (2015). - David A. Plecha, Global Head of Fixed Income Portfolio Management, member of the Investment Committee, Vice President, and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since inception (2015). - Alexander Fridman, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2020.
+- Joseph F. Kolerich, Head of Fixed Income, Americas, member of the Investment Committee, Vice President, and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since inception (2015). - David A. Plecha, Global Head of Fixed Income Portfolio Management, member of the Investment Committee, Vice President, and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since inception (2015).